 The first is the CloudLinux operating system.
 As opposed to most Linux distros, CloudLinux isolates each shared hosting account.
 The benefit is twofold.

-First, each MilesWeb cPanel account can be dedicated a specific resource pool.
+First, each MilesWeb cPanel account can be dedicated to a specific resource pool.
 No one can go over their allocated CPU and RAM and hog the server.
 In other words, you’ll always be able to access the resources you purchase, no matter what others on the same server do.
 This helps you avoid various errors and slower load times due to poorly organized servers.

 Second, CloudLinux’s CageFS technology stops users that access one shared account from affecting the server’s main configuration files.
 If one client gets hacked, the attackers won’t be able to affect other users.
 It’s quite a security advantage.